Australian operator offers a 3.81-for-1 share offer, providing flexibility in short-term cash liquidity to shareholders.

 Betr Proposes Flexible Takeover Structure with Strategic Market Vision

-Betr, based in Australia, places an unsolicited offer away from the market; they want to take over PointsBet by swapping shares at a 3.81-for-1 ratio.
+Betr, based in Australia, has placed an unsolicited offer outside the market; they want to acquire PointsBet by swapping shares at a 3.81-for-1 ratio.
 The value per PointsBet share in this proposal stands at $1.22, which puts them in direct competition with the current arrangement planned with MIXI.

 In this proposal, shareholders who accept can choose a selective share buyback, fixed to a ceiling of $80 million.
 If Betr obtains at least 90% of PointsBet shares and moves to compulsory acquisition, then this cap can stretch up to $200 million.
-Notably, there is no minimum acceptance requirement in the offer, which Betr claims gives more certainty that the deal can go through.
+Notably, there is no minimum acceptance requirement in the offer, which Betr claims provides greater certainty that the deal can proceed.

 Betr Makes Strategic Offer for Full PointsBet Ownership, Challenging MIXI Buyout

 For context, PointsBet says it has received the Foreign Investment Review Board’s approval in Australia for MIXI, a Japanese tech company’s proposed buyout.
-Betr holds 19.9% of PointsBet and says it will vote against the MIXI proposal at the next meeting for shareholders.
+Betr holds 19.9% of PointsBet and states that it will vote against the MIXI proposal at the next shareholder meeting.
 Soon, Betr will send a Bidder’s Statement giving complete details and conditions of the offer.